muschellij2/process_head_ct/index.md

 Additionally, other artifacts are typically present, such as the pillow the subject’s head was on, the bed/gurney, and any instruments in the field of view.
-We do not provide a general framework to extract the subject from the artifact data, but provide some recommendations for working heuristics.
+We do not provide a general framework to extract the complete head from hardware, but provide some recommendations for working heuristics.
 Typically the range of data for the brain and facial tissues are within \(-100\) to \(300\)HU, excluding the skull, other bones, and calcificiations.
 Creating a mask from this data range tends to remove the bed/gurney, most instruments, the pillow, and the background.
 Retaining the largest connected component, filling holes (to include the skull), and masking the original data with this resulting mask will return the subject.

 Note, care must be taken whenever a masking procedure is used as one standard way is to set values outside an area of interest to \(0\).
-With CT data \(0\) HU is a real value of
-interest: if all values are set to \(0\) outside the mask, the value of
+With CT data \(0\) HU is a real value of interest: if all values are set to
-\(0\) is aliased to both \(0\) HU and outside of mask.
-Either transforming the data into Cormack units, adding a value to the data (such as \(1025\)) then setting values to \(0\), or using `NaN` are recommended in values not of interest.
+\(0\) outside the mask, the value of \(0\) is aliased to both \(0\) HU and outside of mask.
+Either transforming the data into Cormack units, adding a value to the data (such as \(1025\)) then setting values to
+\(0\), or using `NaN` are recommended in values not of interest.

 One of the most common steps in processing imaging of the brain is to remove non-brain structures from the image.
-We have published a method that uses the brain extraction tool (BET) from FSL, originally built for MRI, to perform brain extraction (Muschelli et al. 2015) with code provided (<http://bit.ly/CTBET_BASH>).
-An example of this algorithm performance on a 5mm slice, non-contrast head CT with a soft-tissue convolution kernel is seen in Figure @ref(fig:ss).
 Many papers present brain extracted CT images, but do not always disclose the method of extraction.
+We have published a method that uses the brain extraction tool (BET) from FSL, originally built for MRI, to perform brain extraction (Muschelli et al. 2015) with the `CT_Skull_Strip` function in the `ichseg` `R` package (Muschelli 2019).
+An example of this algorithm performance on a 5mm slice, non-contrast head CT with a soft-tissue convolution kernel is seen in Figure @ref(fig:ss), which extracts the relevant areas for analysis.
 Recently, convolutional neural networks and shape propagation techniques have been quite successful in this task (Akkus et al. 2018) and models have been released (<https://github.com/aqqush/CT_BET>).
-Overall, much research can still be done in this area as conditions such as traumatic brain injury (TBI) and surgery, such as craniotomies or craniectomies can cause these methods to potentially fail.
-Overall, however, large contrast between the skull and brain tissue and the standardized nature of Hounsfield Units can make brain segmentation more straightforward than in MRI.
+Overall, much research can still be done in this area as traumatic brain injury (TBI) and surgery, such as craniotomies or craniectomies, can cause these methods to potentially fail.
+Overall, however, large contrast between the skull and brain tissue and standardized Hounsfield Units can make brain segmentation an easier task than in
+MRI.

 <img src="ss_image.png" title="Brain Extraction Result.
 Here we present a 5mm slice, non-contrast head CT with a soft-tissue convolution kernel, overlaid with a brain mask.
 The brain mask was crated using an adaptation of the Brain Extraction Tool (BET) from FSL, published by Muschelli et al. (2015)." alt="Brain Extraction Result.
 Here we present a 5mm slice, non-contrast head CT with a soft-tissue convolution kernel, overlaid with a brain mask.
 The brain mask was crated using an adaptation of the Brain Extraction Tool (BET) from FSL, published by Muschelli et al. (2015)." width="100%" />